 I used to make a game out of finding people who were “well off” at the mall.
 After years of observing, I’m fairly confident that I have nailed how to find people with tons of money.
-Now, here’s the catch.
+Here’s the biggest tell:.
 It’s not the people with the flashy, designer purses, the suit, or the bling.
-Oh no. Those people may be well off of course or they just might be fantastically in debt.
-I’m talking about the people with simple clothing, high quality shoes, and a clean cut appearance.
-I’m telling ya… It’s the frugal people who are killing it at life.
+Oh ,no. Those people may be well off of course or they just might be fantastically in debt.
+I’m talking about people with simple clothing, high-quality shoes, and a clean-cut appearance.
+I’m telling ya… It’s the intentional dressers who are killing it at life.
 The people who keep things simple and choose a more minimalist wardrobe.
-I can’t tell you how thrilled I am to be living in a time when it’s cool to dress simple and have more money in your life.
+I can’t tell you how thrilled I am to be living in a time when it’s cool to dress simply and have more money in your life.
 So let’s talk about how to dress like a minimalist…and have more money.

 *This post contains affiliate links.
 Although I may make a commission, all recommendations are my own.

 Recognize impulse spending

 Impulse spending will absolutely be the death of your wallet and your wardrobe.
 Gone are the days that scooping up 5 shirts on the clearance rack for under $25 was considered a financial win.
 If you really want to get ahead with your finances (while still dressing to perfection), you have to be ready to call out your impulsive urge to spend.